kstrassheim/entraid-web-auth-reference/README.md

 - Provide all required settings for the environment via terraform output
 - Build and connect all the applications according to the terraform config for each environment. __Without manual setup of environment variables__
 - Deploy and connect to the Authentication automatically
+- In terraform you can select roles by their names and provide them like that to the applications. thanks to the custom terraform modules inside the project.

 ### From [FastAPI-Reference](https://github.com/kstrassheim/fastapi-reference)
 - Quick to initialize